nathanschleider/SmartAlarmClock/README.md

 # SmartAlarmClock
-A smart alarm clock powered by ESPHome on an ESP8266
+A smart alarm clock powered by ESPHome on an ESP8266.
+It will be contained within a 3D printed PLA enclosure.

 Hardware:
 -  ESP8266